mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 or social in nature.
 All citizens are outfitted with wafer jacks into which they plug software they need to perform their assigned tasks.
-The end result is a culture that seems to be terribly busy, flitting from place-to- place, engaged in one activity or another but little of which appears to be absolutely necessary.
+The end result is a culture that seems to be terribly busy, flitting from place-to-place, engaged in one activity or another but little of which appears to be absolutely necessary.
 Some have joked that the Saregonians are on a life-long scavenger hunt forced upon them by its ruling computer system.

-The world's opportune location on a sizable jump-
-1 main has made it rich from trade, the bounties of which are shared among its populace.
+The world's opportune location on a sizable jump-1 main has made it rich from trade, the bounties of which are shared among its populace.
 Wealth is not shared equally but according to need and relatively few Saregonians argue with the outcome.
 Those who